ylireetta/tiralabra-rsa/documentation/projectspecification.md

 # Project specification
-Degree programme: bachelor's in computer sciende (CS).
+Degree programme: bachelor's in computer science (CS).

 For the sake of consistency, both the code and the documentation is written in English.
 The programming language chosen for this project is Java.
 In addition, I know C#, Python, and JavaScript to such a degree that I should be able to peer review projects written in those languages.